Zhouying JIN

 Chapter Four: Soft Technology and Innovation

-Chapter Eight: Soft Technology and the Fourth Generation of Technology Foresight
+Chapter Six: Soft Technology and the Fourth Generation of Technology Foresight

 About The Author